huggingface/blog/transformers-on-intel-sapphire-rapids-cpus.md

     HostName 172.31.6.15
     User ubuntu
     IdentityFile ~/.ssh/cluster

-Host node4
-    HostName 172.31.6.253
-    User ubuntu
-    IdentityFile ~/.ssh/cluster

-Host node5
-    HostName 172.31.6.18
-    User ubuntu
-    IdentityFile ~/.ssh/cluster

-Host node6
-    HostName 172.31.13.92
-    User ubuntu
-    IdentityFile ~/.ssh/cluster

-Host node7
-    HostName 172.31.2.72
-    User ubuntu
-    IdentityFile ~/.ssh/cluster
 ```

-At this point, we can use `ssh node[0-7]` to connect to any node without any prompt.
+At this point, we can use `ssh node[1-3]` to connect to any node without any prompt.

-Still on the master node, we create a `~/hosts` file with the names of all nodes in the cluster, as defined in the ssh configuration above.
+On the master node sill, we create a `~/hosts` file with the names of all nodes in the cluster, as defined in the ssh configuration above.
 We use `localhost` for the master as we will launch the training script there.
 Here's what my file looks like.

 ```
 localhost
 node1
 node2
 node3
-node4
-node5
-node6
-node7
 ```

 The cluster is now ready.
 Let's start training!